 How to select your first marketing channel

 The bad news is: You have fewer options than you’d like.
-The good news is: You can leverage those constraints to answer the question: Which marketing channel is right for me?
+The good news is: You can leverage those same constraints to answer the question: Which marketing channel is right for me?

 There are two primary constraints relevant to this question:

-- Where your customers already are
+- Where your customers already are.

-- What comes naturally to you
+- What comes naturally to you.

 1. Where your customers already are